Gariahat Road: Localities

 One of the most important stretch of South Kolkata starts from Park Circus Crossing (where it is known as Syed Amir Ali Avenue), and heads south through Ashutosh Chowdhury Avenue (known as Old Ballygunge Road) with Birla Mandir, Calcutta Cricket and Football Club (CCFC), Birla Industrial and Technological Museum on its sides.
 The famous Gurusaday Dutta Road joins here.
 Then bears the name Gariahat Road from Ballygunge Phari and passes by Gol Park, and moves on to Dhakuria Bridge after which it is known as Gariahat Road (South), having Jodhpur Park to its right and Dhakuria/Selimpur to its left (East).
 The road eventually connects to Raja SC Mullick Road (which goes down further south up to Garia) at the intersection of Prince Anwar Shah Road and Jadavpur Police station.
 Jadavpur University happens to be one of the major landmarks at one end of this road as it winds its way down from Park Circus, Ballygunge, Gariahat Crossing, Gol Park [Ramakrishna Mission Institute of Culture, Kankulia/Keyatala], Dhakuria & Jodhpur Park.

 The stretch from the Gariahat crossing to the Park Circus crossing, passes through the Ballygunge area.

-Chess playing
+Chess arena

-After the Gariahat flyover was built, the local government in collaboration with the police converted the area under the flyover into a public chess playing arena.
+After the Gariahat flyover was built, the local government in collaboration with the police converted the area under the flyover into a public chess arena.
 Lit by floodlights, it consists of a series of chess tables and chairs, where people can come freely and play chess with each other.
 The spot quickly turned into a popular championship spot for new as well as existing chess talent and aficionados.
 It was covered on NDTV by the journalist Ravish Kumar in January 2019, when he accidentally noticed this on a trip to Kolkata.